List of university a cappella groups in the United Kingdom: Harmonics A Cappella

-Harmonics A Cappella (formerly Harmonics) was formed in October 2012 by Charlotte Sidwell and Zoe Fitzsimmons.
-As the only auditioned mixed classical and contemporary a cappella group at the University of Exeter, they perform both classical pieces and contemporary pieces with a slightly more classical feel.
-Unlike the other auditioned groups at the university, they do not compete; instead focussing on performing their varied repertoire at a professional standard, as well as recording and releasing songs on major streaming services.
-They have a tradition of busking annually at Christmas to raise money for a group-chosen charity.

-Harmonics A Cappella released their first CD in December 2014, "Christmas With Harmonics".
-The group has since released multiple singles via streaming services.
-For example, they recorded Eric Whitacre’s ‘Sleep’ in November 2019.

-Harmonics A Cappella became an official Exeter Guild affiliated society in August 2020.
-On 21 December 2020 they released a Christmas EP, titled O Night Divine, comprising five songs recorded remotely during lockdown.
+Harmonics A Cappella released a Christmas EP, titled O Night Divine, in 2020, comprising five songs.

 The Bluebelles

-The Bluebelles are Exeter University's newest all-female A cappella group.
+The Bluebelles are Exeter University's newest all-female a cappella group.
 Formed in September 2013 the Bluebelles are an all-female group that started out focusing on jazz and barbershop-style music, however have recently moved towards a more contemporary repertoire.
 They perform a wide variety of genres, and have performed at the Edinburgh Festival Fringe since 2015.
 The group also released their debut EP "Double Denim" on 8 August 2018.

 Illuminations

-Illuminations are a mixed A cappella group, formed by Emily Botsford and Charlotte Mckeown in October 2011, who sing music ranging from modern pop to rock classics.
-In their 2012-2013 season the group performed for BBC's Children in Need and competed in their first Voice Festival UK, receiving a personal commendation for stagecraft.
-They competed in the ICCA quarter-finals competition 2016 at Exeter University, winning Best Soloist for Izzie Ballentine-Dykes' rendition of Regina Spector's 'The Call', arranged by Abigail Green.
-They regularly perform at local venues such as the Old Firehouse and John Gandy's open mic nights where they also won first prize during early 2016.
+Illuminations are a mixed a cappella group, formed by Emily Botsford and Charlotte Mckeown in October 2011, who sing music ranging from modern pop to rock classics.
+In their 2012–2013 season the group performed for BBC's Children in Need and competed in their first Voice Festival UK, receiving a personal commendation for stagecraft.
+They competed in the ICCA quarter-finals competition 2016 at Exeter University, winning Best Soloist.